sambowyer/presentations/25-05-26 Dont Use The CLT/no-clt-presentation/slides.md

 - Use Bayes (or Wilson), it's not hard (`scipy` or `bayes_evals`), it's safer, and it's still cheap for large $N$.
 - Plus you get the flexibility of Bayes!
     - Computing probabilities $\mathbb{P}(\theta_A > \theta_B)$
-    - Intervals on nonlinear functions of parameters (e.g. F1 score)
+    - Intervals on nonlinear functions of parameters e.g. F1 score (harmonic mean of precision and recall)

 </v-clicks>